 9. Driving With a Commercial Driver License

-Learning a second language not only can help you establish relationships with clients who don't speak English but also can make you a viable candidate for jobs that require international travel, from sales and business development to providing training and tours for others.
-You can also use this skill for call center jobs, telephone, or online sales jobs, and customer service jobs with employers who need bilingual employees.
+Learning a second language not only can help you establish relationships with clients who don’t speak English but also can make you a viable candidate for jobs that require international travel — from sales and business development to training and leading others on tours.
+You can also use this skill for call center jobs, telephone or online sales jobs, and customer service jobs with employers who need bilingual employees.
 Check out foreign language or American Sign Language classes at a community college or online.
-The University of Wisconsin-Madison, for example, offers an online, six-month Business Spanish Certificate Program ranging from $395 to $760.
+The University of Wisconsin-Madison, for example, offers an online, six-month Business Spanish Certificate Program starting at $720.

 11. Veterinary Assistance

 The training you receive as a veterinary assistant enables you to care for animals in a veterinarian clinic or animal hospital.
-You'll work under the guidance of a veterinarian.
+You’ll work under the guidance of a veterinarian.
 Training involves coursework plus hands-on experience during an externship.
-Penn Foster Career School's Veterinary Assistant program, for example, is about seven months long and ranges from $839 to $929.
+Penn Foster Career School’s veterinary assistant program, for example, is about seven months long and ranges from $859 to $929.

-An entrepreneurship certificate is worth the investment if you're looking to start your own business.
-You'll learn skills for successfully managing a business, handling company funds, creating a business plan and marketing a business.
-Grantham University offers a 16-credit, eight-month online entrepreneur certificate program, for example, costing $265 per credit.
+An entrepreneurship certificate is worth the investment if you’re looking to start your own business.
+You’ll learn skills for successfully managing a business, handling company funds, creating a business plan and marketing a business.
+Grantham University offers an 18-credit, eight-month online entrepreneur certificate program, for example, costing $265 per credit.
 Scholarship funds and financial aid is available.

 13. Human Resources Management